Seagate/cortx-k8s/doc/advanced-deployment-scenarios.md

 #### 1. Create a StorageClass _(if you do not already have one available for use)_

 An example storage class for use by CORTX when manually creating PersistentVolumes, with the following points of configuration:
-- You can select whatever unique value you desire for a name
+- You can select whatever unique value you would like for a StorageClass name
 - It is imperative that you set `volumeBindingMode` to `WaitForFirstConsumer` in order to allow Kubernetes to schedule and attach Pods correctly to the underlying physical volumes.
 - The value of the `provisioner` field will vary depending upon your Kubernetes cluster setup, but the majority of the time it can be left at `kubernetes.io/no-provisioner` unless you have explicitly installed a controller to manage and provision local path PersistentVolumes.